 Portland Food: Where To Eat

 I don’t consider myself to be a crazy Portland food expert but I have a decent palate and knack for finding out where to find good food when I travel.
-I have spent a considerable time in Portland lately and have good friends who live here who have great palates that I trust.
-While this is not a be all end all list of eating in Portland….I still have a lot of eating to do….here are some of my Portland food favorites so far.
+I have spent considerable time in Portland lately and have good friends who live here who have great palates that I trust.
+While this is not a be all end all list of eating in Portland….I still have a lot of eating to do….here are some of my Portland food favourites so far.

 **This list will get updated anytime I eat anything new and noteworthy!
-I know that I’m missing Portland food trucks, but I haven’t been in a food truck mode lately.
-I’m dedicating next week to sourcing out my favorites**
+I know that I’m missing Portland food trucks, but I haven’t been in a food truck mode lately.**

 **Breakfast and brunch are a serious situation in Portland so I skipped a handful of the popular spots because I just can’t do long line-ups in the morning.**